victorlenerd/victorlenerd/README.md

 ### Hi there 👋

-I'm a software engineer with over six years experience proficient with NodeJS, TypeScript, React and GoLang, Postgres.
+I'm a software engineer with over six years experience proficient with NodeJS, TypeScript, React and GoLang, PostgreSQL.

 🔭 I’m currently working on: